crisperdue/prooftoys-site/content/language-intro.md

 A typical statement with a universal quantifier has a form like:

 {{% preblock %}}
-∀ {x. p x}
+∀ {x. <some-formula> }
 {{% /preblock %}}

 and a typical existential statement looks something like:

 {{% preblock %}}
-∃ {x. p x}
+∃ {x. <some-formula> }
 {{% /preblock %}}

-**Explanation.** Quantifiers are not fundamental concepts in this logic.
-They are defined predicates that take an argument that is a collection.
+How can that be?
+In this logic, quantifiers are defined predicates, not primitives of the language.
+They take an argument that is a collection.
 The universal quantifier predicate is named "forall" and displays as `∀`.
 The existential quantifier is named "exists" and displays as `∃`.

 The term `{x. p x}` can be read as set notation, as something like "the collection of `x` that have the property `p`".